thepassle/blog/blog/self-unregistering-service-workers/index.md

 https://cdn.ing.com/ing-web/2.44.0/es-modules/button.js
 ```

 The way this works is that features have full autonomy of their project and their dependencies when they are deployed.
+This has really helped us scale our already very large monolithic application by decentralizing the release cycle of our feature teams, while at the same time reducing the friction of the application's release process.

 Imports to dependencies in a features source code get rewritten to a versioned URL of the dependency.
 Consider the following example:

 ```
 feature-a@1.0.0